Kamil-Kot/Kamil-Kot/README.md

 My name is Kamil Kot and I'm a Data Analyst which focuses mostly on:

-✳️ SQL
+✳️SQL

 ✳️ Tableau

 ✳️ Advance Excel

 ✳️ Data visualization and Data analytics

 🧑‍💻 When I'm not dealing with Data, you can often find me , learning new stuff, creating portfolio projects, and honing my skills on various areas including Data Visualization and Data Analytics.